JellyTitan/Sofle-Pico/README.md

 The Sofle Pico was designed by [Ryan Neff](https://github.com/JellyTitan), based on the excellent Sofle Choc designed by [Brian Low](https://github.com/brianlow), that is based on the fantastic Sofle RGB by [Dane Evans](https://github.com/DaneEvans) which was based on the original Sofle v2 by [Josef Adamčík](https://github.com/josefadamcik).
 The MX footprints came from the well-regarded foostan [kbd library](https://github.com/foostan/kbd).
 Thank you to the [Junco](https://github.com/Daneski13/Junco#optional---rgb) for providing a viable Pico LED level shifting circuit.
 ![Sofle Pico](docs/images/build_guide_pico/sofle_pico_v3.3_hero.png)
 ![Sofle Pico](docs/images/build_guide_pico/sofle_pico_v3.3.png)
+## Punchlist before PR
+* @todo Add pic of tape on back of OLED
+* @todo explore OLED jumper options to consolidate footprints
+* @todo Update OLED with 5 second intro flash.
+(Add powered by QMK to one side)
+* @todo adapt bongocat for 128x64
+* @todo crib the roller encoder hybrid footprint from the stront https://github.com/JellyTitan/stront.git
+* Base on the stront build guid - we may be able to omit the level shifter completely?
+## PR Questions
+* Should the separate footprints for the two types of OLEDs be collapsed into a single footprint, and then OLED type is set with a jumper?
+(Increases build complexity, but simplifies case options).
+* Headers are required for the Pico.
+The pico footprints could be pushed farther apart, allowing for a headerless drag solder install, but that would make the board larger/increase manufacturing costs.
+* Should the LEDs be omitted in favor of choc footprints?
+(The drag soldering required for the level shifter & and the non-standard SK6803 makes the build more difficult)
+* Should the patch bay be omitted in favor of an optional USB-c jack?
+(The patch bay encourages tinkering, whereas the usb-c jack encourages automated production & vendor adoption).

 [Overview](#overview)
  - [Pi Pico vs. ProMicro](#pi-pico-vs-promicro)